How Long Do I Have to File a Wrongful Death Lawsuit?

 Experiencing the death of a loved one can be very traumatizing.
 It can cause a prolonged period of sadness and grief, also known as a bereavement period, and leave a person feeling a wide range of emotions.
 An unexpected and surprising loss of a loved one can be an even more emotionally challenging experience, partially due to the suddenness of the loss.

 In cases where another person is at fault for the death of a loved one, the law allows the survivors of the deceased to file a lawsuit.
 This action is commonly referred to as a wrongful death lawsuit.
-A wrongful death, is a death cause by the actions or omissions of another person.
+Wrongful death is a death caused by the actions or omissions of another person.
 For more information on what a wrongful death lawsuit is click here.

-Under the law, certain family members can bring a lawsuit for a wrongful death of their loved one.
+Under the law, certain family members can bring a lawsuit for the wrongful death of their loved one.
 For a brief discussion on who can file a wrongful death lawsuit click here.

 In the wake of such a death, it is important to realize that the statute of limitations applies.
 This means that a survivor must file a lawsuit within a certain time period or they will lose their ability to file such a claim.

-In most cases a two-year statute of limitations period applies to wrongful death and survivor actions.
-This two year period begins when the persons dies.
+In most cases, a two-year statute of limitations period applies to wrongful death and survivor actions.
+This two-year period begins when the person dies.
 Basically, a surviving family member must file the action within two years of the death of their loved one.

 Finally, in wrongful death actions against government entities, the claim must generally be filed within six months of the death.